mwibrow/vlnm/docs/source/installation.rst

-If the installation fails while installing shapely (typically there will be an error relating to the GEOS library required by shapely), then the relevant Linux package manager should be used to install `libgeos`).
+If the installation fails while installing shapely (typically there will be an error relating to the GEOS library required by shapely), the relevant Linux package manager should be used to install `libgeos`.
+Then the installation command given above should be re-run.

 MacOS
 ^^^^^